A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: SIMULATION AND EXPERIMENTAL RESULTS

 \subsubsection{Simulation 3}

-In this simulation, we compare the proposed hierarchical framework with algorithms based on the virtual structure.
-In \cite{alonso2017multi}, the object and the robots are encircled by polygons on the ground.
+In this simulation, we compare the proposed framework with algorithms based on the virtual structure.
+In \cite{tang2018obstacle, alonso2017multi, jiao2015transportation}, the object and the robots are encircled by polygons on the ground.
 As long as the virtual structure intersects with obstacles, the system is considered in collision.
 Therefore, the obstacle-avoidance strategy is conservative.
-Take the task in Fig. \ref{fig_sim_scene}(b) as an example.
+Take the task in Figure \ref{fig_sim_scene}(b) as an example.
 Our motion planner is able to find a shorter path that crosses obstacles.
-However, the path in Fig. \ref{fig_sim_scene}(b) becomes infeasible for \cite{alonso2017multi}, and they can only find a longer path that bypasses obstacles, which is shown in Fig. \ref{fig_sceneB_SOR}.
-Crossing obstacles is an essential ability for the multiple robots system and rarely mentioned in the previous works.
-It changes the topological structure of the configuration space and will increase the success rate of the motion planner in cluttered environments.
+However, the path in Figure \ref{fig_sim_scene}(b) becomes infeasible for \cite{tang2018obstacle, alonso2017multi, jiao2015transportation}, and they can only find a longer path that bypasses obstacles, which is shown in Figure \ref{fig_sceneB_SOR}.
+Crossing obstacles is an essential ability for the multiple robots system and will increase the success rate of the motion planner in cluttered environments.